 “We are all very excited about the project.
 This project has come a long way in restoring hope of water for the pastoralists in the Aroori grazing areas.
 Water is life.”

 The livelihoods of the pastoralists in the Aroori grazing area near Burao mainly depend on herding livestock, good rains and pasture.
 Recently, their way of life has come under threat due to the recurring droughts, environmental degradation, livestock depletion and drinking water shortages that are experienced in the area during the dry season.

 Water shortage has been a problem for years and has an impact on the wellbeing and economic activities of the community.
 Water shortage also leads to poor sanitation, lack of safe drinking water, and overcrowding at water sources.

-Belay Dirie, where Aden Mohamed (see picture below) together with his family resides, has been suffering from water shortages for years.
+Belay Dirie, where Aden Mohamed (see picture above) together with his family resides, has been suffering from water shortages for years.
 For a long time, Aden and his family were among the communities that depended on small water sources, called berkads, as their only water supply source.
 These water sources, however, would only hold the water for a short period after the rains fell, and soon after, the problem of water shortage was getting bigger.

 “During the dry season, our berkad and other water sources ran out of water and we would wake up early in the morning and walk for long distances to find water”, says Aden.

 “Throughout this time, some of the community members were able to pay for delivery of water by water tankers while others were not, so they would have to move elsewhere in search of water.
 They were moving into areas where their animals would not be able to graze and would therefore lose their value”, he added.